LIVE LTL RATES

 Performance below SLA

 OTD missing target.
 Damage rate above 1%.
 Accessorial spend climbing.
 Claim aging extending.
-Any of these signal it is time to benchmark the network, not just renegotiate.
+Time to benchmark, not just renegotiate.

 Trigger 3